Recently, I was trying to find out an extremely small and compact battery operated chainsaw to help me with some cleaning work.

 Eric Bethard, on the other hand, says that “Using the Greenworks 40v chainsaw, I was able to cut down a tree that recently fell over my fence and the machine didn’t disappoint me.
 Plus I got it without the battery and it cost me less than $100.
 Proved its worth when I needed it the most.”

-Why Purchase the Greenworks Chainsaw?
+Why Purchase the Greenworks 40V Chainsaw in 2023?

 Two reasons: “Ease of Use” and “Lightweight design”.